-- What information will be collected?
+What information will be collected?
 Will the company gather data about you other than what you submit through entry forms?
 Will any additional information be tied to your identity, or is the company looking for aggregate data (for example, will they track where _you_ come from, or which sites their visitors use to find them in general?)

 How will your information be stored?
 And for how long?
 Will your personal information be deleted after the giveaway has ended, or the sponsor continue to keep it on file indefinitely?

-- Which security measures will protect your information?
+Which security measures will protect your information?
 Even if the company hosting a giveaway is completely trustworthy, you can end up at risk if they are hacked.
 Make sure that they have security measures in place to keep your information safe.

-- Will your information be shared with others?
+Will your information be shared with other companies?
 Some privacy policies state that your personal information will only be used in-house.
 Others state that they will share information with companies that are contracted to do things like draw winners or maintain servers.

 How can you contact the company?
 If you have a problem or want to be able to remove yourself from the company's database, having a way to contact them is important.

-Privacy Policies and Facebook Sweepstakes:
+Privacy Policies and Facebook Sweepstakes

-Other Signs of Trustworthiness:
+Other Signs of Trustworthiness